dgasaway/genpl/README.rst

 By default, ``genpl`` will use the path conventions for the platform where it is run (for example '/' path separators on Linux vs. '\\' path separators on Windows).
-In cases where the files may be moved from one platfomr, it may be useful to force a certain convention with ``--posix`` or ``--windows``.
+In cases where the files may be moved from one platform, it may be useful to force a certain convention with ``--posix`` or ``--windows``.
 Note, however, that the author's experience suggests that POSIX contentions work with most platforms and software, including Windows; your milage may vary.